r2devops/hub/docs/create-update-job.md

         * Add link to your job running and working in a publicly accessible Gitlab project
-    1. If you want to allow commits from hub maintainers inside your fork branche, check the box [`Contribution`](https://docs.gitlab.com/ee/user/project/merge_requests/allow_collaboration.html) (this isn't available for protected branches like `latest`)
+    1. If you want to allow commits from hub maintainers inside your fork branch, check the box [`Contribution`](https://docs.gitlab.com/ee/user/project/merge_requests/allow_collaboration.html) (this isn't available for protected branches like `latest`)

-1. In the newly created MR, ensure to fulfill all steps of the [job Definition of Done](#job-definition-of-done) and tick related boxes
+!!! note "3.
+In the newly created MR, ensure to fulfill all steps of the [job Definition of Done](#job-definition-of-done) and tick related boxes"

-1. Thanks a lot for your contribution 😀🎉 !
+Thanks a lot for your contribution 😀🎉 !

 Now, we will take a look on your contribution and merge it if everything is ok 👀 Meanwhile, you can join our [Discord community](https://discord.gg/5QKpGqR), we love talking with our contributors and users !

 ## Guidelines